 You have no items in your shopping cart.

 If I had the chance to erase these faint signs of age before my wedding day later this year, I would take it, as long as injecting foreign substances or putting a knife to my skin weren’t part of the deal.
-So when I became acquainted with an FDA-cleared handheld cosmetic laser called PaloVia (now in the TIA shop at $445), I performed a thorough cost-benefit analysis for the sake of my skin.
+So when I became acquainted with an FDA-cleared handheld cosmetic laser called PaloVia ($499), I performed a thorough cost-benefit analysis for the sake of my skin.

 The powers of fractional laser resurfacing technology, which uses narrowly spaced micro-beams of laser energy to prompt new collagen growth, were seductive.
 Unlike topical potions and lotions, which work only on the skin’s outer layer, the laser treats the skin’s aging support structure and relies on the body’s natural healing process to sweep away old, damaged tissue and rebuild it.
 The risks, according to clinical studies and initial user reviews, were trivial and temporary.
 And so I took the plunge with PaloVia, ready to kiss my crow’s feet goodbye.